Capacity Planning

 How much disk does the index use?

-From our production demo (WordPress, ~2,500 writes/day, binlog_row_image=FULL):
+From the same production deployment (WordPress, ~2,500 writes/day, binlog_row_image=FULL):

 | Metric | Value |